Fab-Lab-Fabulous-St-Pauli-Hamburg-DE/InkscapeExtension_BetterBetterDXFOutput2021/README.md

 You need to ungroup everything and convert all objects to paths.
 The extension omits shapes (circles, rectangles, etc).

+Make sure that the Units of the SVG document are set to "mm" and the x any scaling is set to 1 (File-> Document Settings->Page Tab / Datei -> Dokumenteneinstellungen -> Seite).
+If you open a SVG file that was created with an older Inkscape version the scaling might be set to something else than 1.

 ### Drilling ###

 CNC Machines use DXF points (not circles) as coordinates for drilling.
 If a layername ends with drill then all path on these layer(s) will automatically be converted to points.
 Works best with small circles or rectangles.